DigitalPublishingToolkit/TOD56/md/07chapter5.md

 solutions for navigating this landscape in the future.
 Here are some highlighted works.

-01\. *Brave New Chapter* – Tra Nguyen - Readymades - digital print,
+##### Brave New Chapter
-collage, size: A0 - Première exhibition: Europa Garage, 5un7 Gallery, Bordeaux (FR), 2019.
+*Readymades - digital print, collage, size: A0 - Première exhibition: Europa Garage, 5un7 Gallery, Bordeaux (FR), 2019.*

 Focusing on the transformation of colonialism in the digital age, the project explores the reconstruction of the colonial relationship in cyberspace.
 By reusing, overlapping and manipulating their posters, the work refers on two connected historical events: the Paris Colonial Exposition (1931) and its critical counter exhibition, The Truth on the Colonies organized by the French Communist Party in the same year.

 ![Figure 5.18: Brave New Chapter ©Tra Nguyen ](imgs/TRA_Figure S5.
 18.jpg)

 <br/>

-02\. *Dialectic of Cyber-Enlightenment* – Tra Nguyen – Readymades, found object, intervention
+#### Dialectic of Cyber-Enlightenment

-size: 45 × 600 cm – Première exhibition: Colonial Warehouse, Archives
-Bordeaux Metropole, France, 2020.
+*Readymades, found object, intervention, size: 45 × 600 cm – Première exhibition: Colonial Warehouse, Archives, Bordeaux Metropole, France, 2020.*

 The work reflects on the transforming and changing structures of contemporary culture in which the developments of cyber-culture are